 Nobo Komagata PA7H.org April 18, 2017 (First written: December 2, 2016) Mindfulness is everywhere, from spiritual and medical facilities to workplace, military, prison, and school.
 While I am not against the fact that more people are becoming aware of the benefits of mindfulness, I am deeply concerned about some aspects of the proliferation.
 One of … Continue reading Concerns about McMindfulness

-Nobo Komagata March 25, 2018 (minor correction on July 30, 2018) Goal I would like to live in a peaceful world.
+Nobo Komagata March 25, 2018 (minor correction/revision on August 23, 2018) Goal I would like to live in a peaceful world.
 I guess (almost) everyone, including children, would like too.
 Unfortunately, we, adults, have failed to build such a world (need evidence?).
-No wonder, many children and young adults do not aspire to live in … Continue reading My Not-So-Mainstream Position about (High School) Education
+No wonder, many children and young adults do not aspire to live … Continue reading My Not-So-Mainstream Position about (High School) Education

 Nobo Komagata PA7H.org April 24, 2017; Minor correction/revision: December 4, 2017 »»» Dedicated to Dr. Tsuneo Katayama (1910 - 2006) ««« Introduction One of the most common reasons for adults to lose teeth is gum diseases.
 In fact, the majority of adults must have experienced some forms of gum diseases.
 To deal with the condition, … Continue reading Periodontal Home Care: Dr. Katayama’s Holistic Approach to Gum Diseases

-Nobo Komagata PA7H.org April 22, 2018 (first written: March 24, 2017) »»» This essay is dedicated to some HMS teachers who do their best. ««« I am against a lot of things (of course, not everything) that are happening at the Hunter Middle School (HMS), a pseudonym for the middle school where my daughter goes. … Continue reading Why Don’t We Start from Students’ Problems?
+Nobo Komagata PA7H.org March 24, 2017 (slightly edited: May 19, 2019) »»» This essay is dedicated to some HMS teachers who do their best. ««« I am against a lot of things (of course, not everything) that are happening at the Hunter Middle School (HMS), a pseudonym for the middle school where my daughter goes. … Continue reading Why Don’t We Start from Students’ Problems?